pyOCD Debugger

 baudrate: |

-Optional | Maxium baudrate for SWO-UART mode. |
+Optional | Maximum baudrate for SWO-UART mode. |

 port: |

-Optional | Set TCP/IP port number of Trace Server (default: 5555). |
+Optional | Set TCP/IP port number of Trace server (default: 5555). |

 file: |